MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 # Question 1

-is my animation more like a drawing , or doe it look ike somthing i can build out of Fluter widget primitives if yes, then it is best to make the animation outside of flutter with a tool like lottie and export it to flutter
+is my animation more like a drawing , or does it look ike somthing i can build out of Fluter widget primitives if yes, then it is best to make the animation outside of flutter with a tool like lottie and export it to flutter

 if no , flutter code bssed animations come in two flavors implicit and explicit

 ## Types of Code Based Animations

-- Implicit animations simply reply on setting a new value for some widget property and Flutter takes care of animating form the current value to the newest value the widgets are easy to use and are very powerful, they are a good place to start wehn animating something
+- Implicit animations simply reply on setting a new value for some widget property and Flutter takes care of animating from the current value to the newest value the widgets are easy to use and are very powerful, they are a good place to start wehn animating something

 - Explicit animations on the other hand require you to use an AnimationController, they are called explicit because they only start animating when explicitly asked to , you can use explicit animations to do everything you do with implicit animations and more , the only caveat is that you have to manage the lifecycle of your AnimationController since its not a widget

 ## How to determine which type of widget you need

 - Does my animation repeat forever ( while its on a certain screen , while a condition is true , etc )

-- Are the values n my animation discontinuous ?
+- Are the values in my animation discontinuous ?
 For example a, a growing circle animation , the circle repeatedly grows frm small to large then shrinking (the circles size is discontinuous)

 - Are multiple widgets animating in a coordinated fashion together

 If you answered yes to any of the questions above, youneed to use an explicit widget, other wise you cna use an implicit widget